-Peer on Peer/Child on Child
+Behaviour system "P" - Peer on Peer/Child on Child

 Bullying behaviours, negative and intentional incidents and sexual abuse will be logged as 'P' consequence.
-This system reflects KCSIE 2022 and challenges sexual abuse as per Sexual Harassment and Sexual Violence guidance, both online and offline.
+This system reflects KCSIE and challenges child on child abuse including sexual harassment and sexual violence.